 With the money raised at the first Vavengers event the UK’s first ever billboard against FGM was erected, this included a helpline for women and girls at risk.
 In 2017 The Vavengers relaunched with the goal to give emerging and established artists a place to perform, we held our second event in Amy Winehouse's living room in Camden.

 Our aim is to engage those within our social spheres; using art as a vehicle for change.
-We want to give emerging artists a platform to share their talent whilst also making a positive impact by using money from ticket sales to help combat FGM.
+Our purpose is to promote equality and diversity creating positive impact by using money from ticket sales to help combat FGM.
 The Vavengers put on a range of events from music and poetry evenings to exhibitions and plays.